-Alisha has a Biology degree from the University of Notre Dame and had a 20 year career as a California Registered Veterinary Technician.
+Alisha Ardiana, CPDT-KA, has a Biology degree from the University of Notre Dame and had a 20 year career as a California Registered Veterinary Technician.
 In 2016, she graduated from the Dog Training Internship Academy.
 After graduating from DTIA, she completed an internship with the San Francisco SPCA Behavior & Training Department.
 In addition to successfully completing the internship, she enrolled in the Karen Pryor Dog Professional Program, which she completed in 2017.
+Alisha is also an AKC-certified Canine Good Citizen Evaluator.

 Maureen Backman, MS, CTC, PCT-A is the owner of Mutt About Town, which offers private dog training services in the San Francisco Bay Area.
 Maureen’s particular strength is combining her knowledge of counseling along with her studies in animal learning and behavior to help humans understand how to communicate and work with their dogs.
 She is strongly committed to using only force-free training methods.